HarveyBates/Open-JIP/README.md

 ### Introduction

-Open-JIP operates via a computers serial port (USB connection), the user sends commands in the form of characters that are read by the Teensy microcontroller.
+Open-JIP operates via a computers serial port (USB connection), the user sends commands in the form of strings that are read by the Teensy microcontroller.
 This results in the device taking a measurement or other tasks.
 You can do this manually though the Arduino IDE or by using scripts in various languages.

 ### Arduino IDE / Teensyduino

-To setup the Teensy (flash the program to the Teensy microcontroller) you will need **both** [Arduino IDE](https://www.arduino.cc/en/software) and [TeensyDuino](https://www.pjrc.com/teensy/teensyduino.html) if running on Linux or Windows, or just [TeensyDuino](https://www.pjrc.com/teensy/teensyduino.html) if using a Mac.
+To setup the Teensy (upload the firmware to the microcontroller) you will need **both** [Arduino IDE](https://www.arduino.cc/en/software) and [TeensyDuino](https://www.pjrc.com/teensy/teensyduino.html) if running on Linux or Windows, or just [TeensyDuino](https://www.pjrc.com/teensy/teensyduino.html) if using a Mac.
 Instructions on how to do this is provided in the above links.

 When first using Open-JIP: